TERREMEMBER/znbase/docs/content/stable/deploy/cdc/_index.md

     weight: 632
 ---

-<a href="../../architecture/cdc-architecture">Change data capture (CDC)</a> can be used to asynchronously stream data changes from a YugabyteDB cluster to external systems like message queues and OLAP warehouses.
-The data changes in YugabyteDB are detected, captured, and then output to the specified target.
+<a href="../../architecture/cdc-architecture">Change data capture (CDC)</a> can be used to asynchronously stream data changes from a ZNbaseDB cluster to external systems like message queues and OLAP warehouses.
+The data changes in ZNbaseDB are detected, captured, and then output to the specified target.

 <div class="row">